bhavyatws/Class_Practise/README.md

 # Blog-app

-Blog app with class based views
+Create a Blog app by only using class based views.